 Hola ¿qué tal?
-You will need a bit more than this if you are planning to move to Mexico, Central-South America or Spain.
+You will need a bit more than this if you are planning to move to Spain, Central-South America or Mexico.
 Don’t worry there are plenty of apps out there to help you learn Spanish.
 Forget about the old grammar books or conjugation tables.
 Apps make it easy and fun to learn Spanish.
 It even feels more like you are playing than learning.

 We’ve tested and selected 5 of them for you.